Adult & Senior Eye Exam

 Only a comprehensive eye exam conducted by an optometrist can detect eye health and vision issues before it’s too late, because some conditions won’t show any obvious signs or symptoms.
 Early detection allows for an optometrist to successfully treat common conditions like amblyopia (lazy eye) and strabismus (misaligned eyes), which are best managed while a child is still young.

-Make sure that your child has the best possible chance for success, by adding a comprehensive eye exam to your family to-do list over the March break.
+Make sure that your child has the best possible chance for success, by adding a comprehensive eye exam to your family to-do list.

 In Ontario, eye exams are covered by OHIP for children up to 19 years-old.
 OHIP will cover a major eye exam once every 12 months.

 Enjoy the freedom from glasses and day time contact lenses with corneal refractive therapy.

 An alternative to laser vision correction is a procedure called orthokeratology, or corneal refractive therapy (CRT).
 It is performed by using a highly oxygen permeable contact lens to gently flatten the cornea.
 It is worn while you sleep and removed while you are awake.

 EyeWorld Optometry's Dream lens is a custom Ortho-K lens that are a great vision solution for outdoor sports like swimming, soccer, football and running when eye glasses or contact lenses may not allow for optimum performance.